8

 Pre-Masters Programs

-• Age – from 21 years old,
+• Age of students – from 21 years old,

 During the year, students will study specialized subjects in the chosen specialization, improve their level of English proficiency.
 The program will help international students quickly adapt to the new education system, as all classes are held on campus surrounded by already enrolled students, under the guidance of experienced teachers.